Running local agentic AI coding workflows without cloud subscriptions

 Confirming the stack runs with no outbound connections

 Pull all images and models before going offline.
-Once pulled, the stack needs no internet access to function.
+Once they are pulled, the stack does not need internet access.

 Block outbound connections at the Compose level using an isolated network with internal: true: